-The mission of UCLA’s Disabilities and Computing Program at the Office of Information Technology is two-fold.
+The mission of UCLA’s Disabilities and Computing Program at the Office of Advanced Research Computing is two-fold.
 The first goal is to facilitate the integration of adaptive computing technology into the areas of instruction, study, research, and employment at UCLA.
 The second goal is to make information – including electronic text and multimedia – accessible to all students, faculty and staff.

 The DCP Team